eralmansouri/pulsar-io-sqs/README.md

 To use this connector in your Pulsar instance:

-1. Copy the JAR file to the Pulsar connectors directory.
+1. Copy the NAR file to the Pulsar connectors directory.
 2. Create the configuration file as described above.
 3. Start the connector using the Pulsar admin CLI:

 ```
 bin/pulsar-admin sources create \
   --name sqs-source \
-  --archive /path/to/pulsar-io-sqs-source.jar \
+  --archive /path/to/pulsar-io-sqs-source.nar \
   --classname org.mansouri.connector.SqsSource \
   --tenant public \
   --namespace default \